Ingimarsson/colorvote/docs/index.rst

 This approach requires no changes or soft forks to the blockchain, and has minimal space overhead.

-The project includes the following components
+The project includes the following components:

-   *   **Protocol**: A specification for a colored coins voting protocol.
+   *   **Protocol**: A specification for the voting protocol, which is based on the concept of colored coins.
-   *   **Python module**: A python module that contains a command line tool for managing elections.
-It talks to a local wallet using RPC.
+   *   **Python module**: A python module that contains a command line tool for managing elections, by talking to a local wallet using RPC.
    *   **Web service**: A special blockchain explorer to view election information, including election results and history of vote issuance and transfers.
    *   **Wallet**: A web-based SmileyCoin wallet (CoinSpace fork) that has been modified for voting, making the voting process more user friendly.

+For more information about the problems that colorvote is intended to solve, check out the :ref:`intro` page.
+To get started with the colorvote utility, creating elections and casting votes, check out the :ref:`start` page.

 Resources
 =========